SamuelAl/json-flatten/README.md

 The tests obtain input and expected output from the corresponding test .txt files in /src/test/resources.

+Some of the tests are meant to test the program when invalid JSON is fed as input.
+The program will inform the user of the error in the JSON file when possible.
+During the testing some of the messages will be displayed on the terminal to showcase this feature.

 ## Usage
 The exported jar package is included in the /target folder.
 The program offers various options to run it.
 1. __Take .json file as input parameter:__ Accepts name of json file as first parameter of program.
 Please place .json file on same directory as jar file.
 Resulting flattened JSON object will be generated as a new JSON file called output.json that will be stored on the same directory.